 - Encode a special promotion code in your QR code.
 Recipients will scan it, store it in their mobile phones and then show it to salesmen, increasing offline traffic and sales.

-- Use a QR code in newsletter instead of a link in order to make call to action more appealing and to make the call to action pop.
+- Use a QR code in newsletter instead of a link in order to make the call to action more appealing and to make the call to action pop.

-- Add a QR code at the end of newsletter and encode in it your contact information.
+- Add a QR code at the end of a newsletter and encode in it your contact information.
 Recipients can easily add it to their phonebook.

 How to create a QR code for your sign-up form?